 The primary business concept for the owner is to review the business cycle to relate needs to resources.
 Current assets are resources for cash.
 The highest value resource is the inventory as it is sold generates immediate or future cash.
 The cycle is inventory into sales, sales into receivables, receivables into cash, and then cash is used to buy new inventory.
 This is the business cycle.

 There are several tools available to help the small business owner understand his cycle.
-A good tool is an historical record of retail sales based on the time of year to collections of receivables.
+A good tool is a historical record of retail sales based on the time of year to collections of receivables.
 Use your past as a guide for the future.
 Other timing factors can be used too.
 As an example, if you are a seasonal operation, you will have strong sales for a short period of time, as you collect this money, reserve some money by purchasing CD’s that will mature during the business lean months.
 This way cash is readily available by exercising cash inflow throughout the entire calendar year.

 The best tool is planning.
-Use a simple spreadsheet weekly to determine sources of cash for the upcoming week, two weeks out, one month out and then for the three month window.
+Use a simple spreadsheet weekly to determine sources of cash for the upcoming week, two weeks out, one month out and then for the three-month window.
 Look for the payment schedules for your receivables especially the extended and aged accounts (sometimes referred to as the book of receivables).
 By reviewing and staying on top of the resources of cash, the owner of the business will always have cash available when it is needed.
 Again, relate the needs to the resources.

 Summary – Current Assets

 One of the major sections of the balance sheet is current assets.
 There are generally three groups of current assets: cash, receivables, and inventory.
 These three groups form a part of the business cycle of inventory to sales, sales to receivables, and then receivables to cash.
-When an owner understands his business cycles, relates these cycles to the concept of liquidity and uses planning and accounting tools to help him, he can always ensure enough cash is available to meet the day to day needs of his business.
+When an owner understands his business cycles, relates these cycles to the concept of liquidity and uses planning and accounting tools to help him, he can always ensure enough cash is available to meet the day-to-day needs of his business.
 Act on Knowledge.